 If you’re using the app in the USA you get access to USA Topo, USGS Topo, USA Land Cover, and USA Slopes.
 USA topographic maps zoom down to 1:24K scale with 20- to 40-foot contours in most places.
-You can also download the maps of offline use.
+You can also download the maps for offline use.

 If you subscribe to PRO, then you’ll get access to their Skyline feature which will use your camera to help you ID up to 9 million peaks, places, and lakes worldwide.
 This feature is still a bit glitchy but it’s pretty awesome.